cjbeattie/SingaporeCarParkingMap/README.md

 - I want to eventually have markers showing over the whole of Singapore.
 - Availability data should be taken from LTA DataMall instead of Data.gov.sg.
 The latter only has availability information for HDB carparks, the former has availability for URA & LTA carparks too.
 - There are other small carparking datasets which would be nice to add, e.g. NParks and URA Season Parking.
+- Allowing the user to select the radius that they want to search around would be ideal.

 ## APIs Used